mozilla/open-innovation-curriculum/rapid-prototyping/content.md

 #### TODO Activity (creating 150 planes to see which is best?)

+## 5. Improve Your Runtime

 > Key Message: Challenge yourself to improve in some small way all you do.

-## 5. Improve Your Runtime

 A lot of time we stop improving, because we get stuck on 'good enough'.
 The thing about 'good enough' is that we may not be even close to our potential.

-> <i class="fa fa-magic"></i>  Share Tom's Story (or your own!) about learning the cello.
-Not being good at something, doesn't mean you won't be.
+> <i class="fa fa-magic"></i>  Share Tom's Story about learning the cello, or share your own story about goal setting for improvement (whether it's new or inspired).

 #### TODO Activity What can you measure about your work, or processes to challange yourself to improve.

 ## 5. Wrap-Up

+Use wrap-up to ask people how they think they can apply what they've learned to goals they already have for innovating, improving or inventing.

 ****